goonstation/goonstation/.github/DEV_GUIDE.md

 We need to add the main Goonstation repository as a remote now. :satellite:

-To do this, open the command palette and type `Git: Add Remote`.
+If you haven't already relaunched VS code, make sure to do this now; otherwise you'll have troubles on this step.
+To do this, open the command palette (Ctrl+shift+P) and type `Git: Add Remote`.
 It'll prompt you for a name, which should be `upstream`.
 Then, put https://github.com/goonstation/goonstation as the URL.
 Now, you'll have the main Goonstation repository as a remote named upstream: This will let you easily send your pull requests there later.

 You're just about done with that!
 Just one last thing you need to manually do.